 Caleb Brewster knew both the Long Island side where he grew up as a child and the Connecticut coast around Fairfield and Bridgeport.

 Anna’s clothesline was conveniently visible both to Brewster and the coordinator of the New York spies.
 Her role was to hang her washing as a signal to the spies who visited New York for information.

-Secrecy was so important not even Washington knew the identities of all the men in the Culper Ring – which was named for Samuel Culper, a phony name given to one of the key spies who slipped in and out of New York City with information.
+Secrecy was so important not even Washington knew the identities of all the men in the spy ring.
+Tallmadge named it for Samuel Culper, the phony name of one of the key spies who slipped in and out of New York City with information.